samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 ## Mass Assignment Vulnerabilities on Laravel

-ORMs has the ability to mass-assign properties directly into the database , which is a security vulnerability.
-The same applies to Laravel’s ORM--Eloquent.
+[Object-relational mapping tools](https://en.wikipedia.org/wiki/Object-relational_mapping) (like Eloquent) have the ability to mass-assign properties directly into the database, which is a security vulnerability.

-For those don’t know, Laravel’s  ORM (Eloquent) offer a simple Active-Record implementation for working with your database.
-Each database table has a corresponding “Model_Class” that interacts with that table.
+For those who don’t know, Laravel’s ORM (Eloquent) offer a simple Active-Record implementation for working with your database.
+Each database table has a corresponding `Model_Class` that interacts with that table.

 Mass assignment let you set a bunch of fields on the model in a single go, rather than sequentially, something like: